-Businesses increasingly are shifting work to remote or mobile workforces and for good reason.
+Businesses increasingly are shifting work to remote workforce and mobile workforce solutions.
 Not only can recruitment for employees span beyond the local area of a corporate office, it can also lower costs on salaries, office space, benefits and more.

-Yet, while there are obvious advantages to having teams that work outside of a corporateoffice, there are challenges that need to be addressed.
-This includes overcomingthe time-consuming, manual work of mobile workforce management that is now required.
+While there are obvious advantages to having employees work outside of a corporate HQ office, there are challenges that need to be addressed.
+This includes over coming the time-consuming, manual work of mobile workforce management that is now required.

-Of course, before implementing any strategies to address potential workforce challenges, it’s important to set a foundation of success with clear expectations that remote or mobile employees will be judged on performance with specific metrics for success.
+Before implementing any business management solutions try to address potential workforce challenges.
+It’s important to set a foundation of success with clear expectations that remote or mobile employees can be graded on performance with defined metrics.
 These metrics should be quantifiable and measurable, whether it’s meeting a sales quota, completing a certain number of calls each day, or hitting specific KPIs.
-Expectations should be communicated clearly during the onboarding process with regular work with team members to set goals for each day, week, quarter and year.
+Expectations should be communicated clearly during the onboarding process and by shadowing work with team members to set daily, weekly, quarterly and yearly goals.

-Once expectations have been established for teams working outside of the office, the next step is implementing ways that streamline their management.
+Once expectations have been established for employees working outside of the office, the next step is implementing ways that streamline their management.

-Successful remote or mobile employees are those who feel connectedand part of a team with an aligned vision.
+Successful remote employees are those who feel connected and part of a team with an aligned vision.
 This means having regular communication with each other.
-The good news is there are many tools and solutions that support communication in a variety of waysto reduce manual processes.
+The good news is there are many tools and solutions that support communication in a variety of ways to reduce manual processes.

 Workforce Management Processes